Laser Physics in Aesthetic Treatments: Science Guide & Physics Principles 2025

 Wavelength Selection

 Different wavelengths target specific chromophores in tissue, enabling selective treatment of various skin conditions.
+See our complete wavelength guide.

 Energy Delivery